 In hopes of implementing this new affiliation, College staff had written a grant and applied to the Carter Administration’s Dept. of Aging for funding.
-This federal agency, part of cabinet department of Health, Education, and Welfare (HEW)–later dismantled during the Reagan administration ederal , since abolished.
-Fortunately, we’d received verbal assurance from officials that they wanted to fund it, and the hope was that in the early days of ’78 we’d get our grant, with money from D.C. soon to flow thereafter.
+This federal agency, part of the cabinet department of Health, Education, and Welfare (HEW), was later abolished during the Reagan administration.
+We’d received verbal assurance from officials that they wanted to fund it, and the hope was that in the early days of ’78 we’d get our grant, with money from D.C. soon to flow thereafter.
 Alas, it was not to be.
 The Manchester Union-Leader, whose arch-conservative publisher William Loeb had always despised the ‘hippie college in the White Mts.’ printed a false story about the grant.
 It was during the long winter break at the beginning of 1978.
 The Franconia campus was empty as classes wouldn’t resume until late January, and I was back at my family home in Cleveland.
 In December, our enrollment, always low, was even lower than usual, below 200 students, but we believed the infusion of new students in the coming spring was going to insure our future.
 However, the same newspaper that had torpedoed Edmund Muskie’s presidential candidacy in 1972 somehow reported that our grant was a ruse to fund a sham program, that it would go right into our regular operations.
-(We never did learn how the newspaper even learned about our grant application; somewhat wiser now in the ways of Washington, I suspect there was a Republican holdover from the Nixon or Ford administration who shared Loeb’s resentment of the College.)
+(We never did learn how the newspaper even learned about our grant application; somewhat wiser now in the ways of Washington, I suspect was a Republican holdover from the Nixon or Ford administration who shared Loeb’s resentment of the College tipped off the paper.)
 The story painted a dark picture of a scheme that would divert money into the College’s general fund, with no noble program being mounted.
 The Carter administration backed away, the grant died, and the college never reopened for its next term.